kubernetes/enhancements/keps/sig-storage/20190120-execution-hook-design.md

 Here is the definition of the ExecutionHookSpec:

 ```
-// ExecutionHookTemplateName is copied to ExecutionHookSpec by the controller such as
+// HookActionName is copied to ExecutionHookSpec by the controller such as
 // the Snapshot Controller.
 type ExecutionHookSpec struct {
+        // PodSelection defines how to select pods and containers to run
+	// the executionhook.
+This field is required.
+        PodSelection PodSelection

+        // Name of the HookAction.
+This is required.
+        HookActionName string
+}

+// PodSelection contains two fields, PodContainerNamesList and PodContainerSelector,
+// where one of them must be defined so that the hook controller knows where to
+// run the hook.
+type PodSelection struct {
         // PodContainerNamesList lists the pods/containers on which the ExecutionHook
         // should be executed.
 If not specified, the ExecutionHook controller will find
         // all pods and containers based on PodContainerSelector.